digidotcom/xbee_ansic_library/README.md

 - POSIX operating systems (Windows with [Cygwin] or [MSYS2], Mac OS X, Linux, BSD) with gcc
 - Windows with [MinGW] or [Mingw-w64] and gcc
+- Digi International embedded hardware platforms that use [libdigiapix] to control GPIO pins
 - DOS using the [OpenWatcom] compiler
 - Rabbit-brand microprocessors (using [Dynamic C] 10.70 or later)
 - Freescale HCS08 with CodeWarrior 10.x (part of [Programmable XBee Dev Kit])